Library of America: Overview and history

 Aaron remained in his position until 1985, and was responsible for navigating the shoals between the orthodoxies of literary criticism and a wider view of what the Library of America could publish.
 He was followed as president by executive director Hurley.
 In 2017, she retired as president and was replaced by Max Rudin, who was already the entity's publisher.

 Hanna M. "Gila" Bercovitch served as founding editor, senior editor, and then editor-in-chief until her death in 1997.
-Upon her passing, Henry Louis Gates said that "It is hard to find anyone who has been more central to institutionalizing the canon of American literature."
+Upon her death, Henry Louis Gates said that "It is hard to find anyone who has been more central to institutionalizing the canon of American literature."
 She was followed as editor-in-chief by the poet and critic Geoffrey O'Brien.
 He retired in 2017, and was followed in 2018 by John Kulka, who was given the title of editorial director.

 The first volumes were published in 1982, ten years after Wilson's death.
 They were priced moderately.
 The launch was accompanied by considerable amounts of publicity.
 Public response was in terms of sales positive from the beginning; by 1986, the non-profit was breaking even, although it accepted special grants for specific projects, such as one from the Bradley Foundation to enable the two-volume The Debate on the Constitution set.
 The response to the series continued to grow over time; between 1993 and 1996, the publisher's frontlist sales doubled.
 By 1996, the Library of America was getting two-thirds of its sales via subscription programs and one-third through bookstores.
 While for a long time the series only published the works of authors who had passed on, this changed in the late 1990s when Eudora Welty was published, soon to be followed by Philip Roth.
 Similarly, the rule that authors had to be American-born was later relaxed when Vladimir Nabokov was added to the list.
 While a nonprofit entity, the Library has not been immune to commercial considerations, often going further into genre works such as detective fiction and science fiction than some of its founders would have imagined.